pmikov/Emerging-Markets---Risks-Opportunities/README.md

 Identifying short-term risks and long-term opportunities across Emerging Market economies

-Completed on 28th of August as a final project for "Data Science" course at SoftUni (course 2 of 4 of "Artificial Intelligence" specialization)
+Completed on 28th of August as a final project for "Data Science" course at Software University (course 2 of 4 of "Artificial Intelligence" specialization)